BBC Kids (Canadian TV channel)

 BBC Kids was a Canadian specialty television channel carrying programming for children and teenagers.
-It was a joint venture between Knowledge West Communications, which managed the network and held the majority 80% interest and was a subsidiary of Knowledge Network, with BBC Studios licensing the BBC brand and holding the remaining 20% in the JV.
+It was a joint venture between Knowledge West Communications, which managed the network and held the majority 80% interest and was a subsidiary of Knowledge Network, with BBC Studios licensing the BBC brand and holding the remaining 20% in the joint venture.
 Originally an ad-supported network, it transitioned to non-commercial operation when it was transferred to Knowledge.

 History

 Launch

 In November 2000, Alliance Atlantis was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch BBC Kids, described as "a national English language Category 2 (what is the current category B) specialty television service devoted to top-quality educational and entertaining programming for children and youth (ages 2-17).
 It will feature programming primarily from the UK and around the world.
-65% of the programming will target children ages 2 to 11, the majority of which will target 6 to 11 years old and 35% will target youth ages 12 to 17."
+65% of the programming will target children ages 2 to 7, and 35% will target youth ages 8 to 17."

 The channel launched on November 5, 2001 as a joint venture between Alliance Atlantis and BBC Worldwide, the BBC's overseas operating arm.
 As was its remit, it primarily sourced its programming from networks and producers from the United Kingdom, though its programming sources were never exclusively limited to those of the BBC.
-This also included international co-productions, including Tots TV, Mr. Bean: The Animated Series, and The Sleepover Club.
-It also broadcast a small amount of Canadian and Anglo-Canadian co-productions (including previously-produced Alliance Atlantis programming co-produced with an American network such as PBS, Disney Channel, or Nickelodeon for American broadcast) to meet CRTC Canadian content regulations and quotas.
+This also included international co-productions, including Tots TV, Mr. Bean: The Animated Series, and The Sleepover Club from Australia.
+It also broadcast a small amount of Canadian and Anglo-Canadian co-productions (including formerly-produced Alliance programming co-produced with a U.S. network such as PBS, Disney Channel, or Nickelodeon for U.S. broadcast) to meet CRTC Canadian content regulations and quotas.